 Williamson is a very small town located in the state of New York.
 With a population of 2,450 people and two constituent neighborhoods, Williamson is the 518th largest community in New York.
-Williamson has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Much of the housing stock in Williamson was built prior to World War II, making it one of the older and more historic towns in the country.

-Unlike some towns, Williamson isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Williamson are a mix of both white- and blue-collar jobs.
-Overall, Williamson is a town of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Williamson who work in office and administrative support (14.70%), sales jobs (8.33%), and management occupations (7.40%).
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Williamson is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Williamson is a town of sales and office workers, professionals, and managers.
+There are especially a lot of people living in Williamson who work in office and administrative support (15.87%), sales jobs (10.50%), and teaching (8.62%).

 The most common language spoken in Williamson is English.
 Other important languages spoken here include Greek and Yiddish.